 Improving relationships with government

-This chapter overlaps and corresponds with the preceding four material focus chapters and highlights the need to partner with the three tiers1 of government to find sustainable solutions to the challenges facing the country.
-The three tiers of the South African government include national, provincial and local governments.
-While Lonmin is committed to driving sustainable change in the areas it can directly affect, the responsibility for broader change and development is shared with government, at all levels.
-As a regulator and socio-political leader, government creates the environment for business growth and development to thrive or die.
+We are committed to driving sustainable change in those areas we can directly affect.
+However, the responsibility for broader change and development is shared with government at all levels.
+Government’s role as a regulator and socio-political leader creates the environment for business and development to thrive or die.